danesparza/influxdb-ui/README.md

 ## Installing

-Just grab the [latest release](https://github.com/danesparza/influxdb-ui/releases/latest) and unzip in the webserver of your choice (or just upload to an S3 bucket and turn on [static website hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)).
+Just grab the [latest release](https://github.com/danesparza/influxdb-ui/releases/latest) and unzip to the webserver of your choice (or just upload to an S3 bucket and turn on [static website hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)).

+Or just use the latest version of the app [hosted on S3](http://influxui.s3-website-us-east-1.amazonaws.com/#/).

 ## Building
 ```